zhangjunjunah/x/docs/react/use-with-umi.en-US.md

 Write: src/pages/products.less
 ```

-Then modify the configuration file `.umirc.ts` with the new route declaration.
+Then modify the configuration file `.umirc.ts` to add the new route declaration.

 ```diff
 import { defineConfig } from "umi";